-1.24 The proposed development would be located on an undeveloped dome of higher land forming a ridgeline.
+- 1.24 The proposed development would be located on an undeveloped dome of higher land forming a ridgeline, where the elevated location means mitigation can not be effective.
 This land is locally widely visible, as it faces outwards to all sides.
 I consider it very unlikely that a development of this scale across a site which lies on a gentle, but elevated ridge, would result in what can be described as contained visual effects.

-- 1.25 The original LVA identified Major/Moderate visual effects at Year 1 and completion at VPs 1 and 2, and Moderate effects at VPs 6, 7, 11 at construction, and VPs 8 and 13 at construction and completion. - 1.26 In October 2024, the appellant updated their landscape and visual appraisal, upon appointment of SLR in the run up to the appeal.
+This could only be achieved on a better, low lying or more enclosed site, perhaps where the land slopes outwards in one direction rather than them all. - 1.25 The original LVA identified Major/Moderate visual effects at Year 1 and completion at VPs 1 and 2, and Moderate effects at VPs 6, 7, 11 at construction, and VPs 8 and 13 at construction and completion. - 1.26 In October 2024, the applicant provided another landscape and visual appraisal, upon appointment of Pegasus.
 The SoC identified Major visual effects at Year 1 at VPs 1, 2, and 6 and Moderate effects at VPs 5, 7, 11 and 13.
 By Year 15 they considered Moderate effects to remain at VPs 1, 2, 5, 7, 11, and 13, but that there would be no Major effects. - 1.27 I consider that important visual effects will arise from VPs 1, 2, 5, 6, 7, 9, 10, 11 and 13.
-These represent residential receptors and road users on the edges of Fillongley along the B4098 including Far Parks, along Meriden Road, and Green End Road Park House farm, Home Farm, Fillongley Mount, Manor House Farm, White House Farm. - 1.28 I do not understand why the assessors do not find notable effects at Park House farm.
-I consider effects on Coventry Way to have been understated, those upon Far Parks to be omitted, and other residential properties along Green End Road and off Meriden Road to have been missed.
-I attribute the omissions to use of the Approximate Visual Envelope and perhaps limited field work.
-I attribute the underestimation of effects to use of visualisations which do not meet the requirements of the Landscape Institute's guidance images are too small, are presented showing a wide angle of view, resulting in flattening of the view and making it appear more distant, and often eclipse views in places where more open views are available.
+These represent residential receptors and road users on the edges of Fillongley along the Coventry Road (B4098) including at Far Parks, along Meriden Road, and Green End Road Park House farm, the various properties at Fillongley Mount, around Manor House Farm, and at White House